U.S. bond yields plummeted, Dow Jones S&P ended six consecutive blacks | Anue Juheng- US stocks

 Former U.S. Treasury Secretary Lawrence Summers commented on Wednesday that, given the current market situation, the Bank of England’s purchase of British bonds is doing the right thing to try to restore orderly market conditions, but it cannot really solve the problem of British policy .

 Federal Reserve officials have a firm hawkish stance.
-Compared with Fed Chairman Powell’s suggestion that a recession is a necessary measure to curb inflation, US Deputy Treasury Secretary Wally Adeyemo is optimistic that the Biden administration is optimistic about the future of the US economy.
+Compared with Fed Chairman Powell’s suggestion that a recession is a necessary measure to curb inflation, US Deputy Treasury Secretary Wally Adeyemo is optimistic that the Biden administration is optimistic regarding the future of the US economy.
 With confidence, it is possible for the US to maintain growth while reducing inflation, and the economy may achieve a soft landing.

 U.S. President Joe Biden on Wednesday approved an additional $1.1 billion in military aid to Ukraine in the Ukraine-Russia war.
 In addition, Moscow will annex four Russian-occupied provinces in southern and eastern Ukraine as soon as this week, announcing that its voters overwhelmingly agreed to join Russia.